ddella/Debian11-K8s/Debian11-Docker-K8s.md

 |**cri-dockerd**|0.3.1|

 # Introduction
-The step-by-step guide demonstrates you how to install Kubernetes cluster on Debian 11 with Kubeadm utility.
-All the Debian host are running as VMs in VMware Fusion on macOS.
+The step-by-step guide demonstrates you how to install Kubernetes cluster on Debian 11 with Kubeadm utility for a Learning environment.
+All the Debian hosts are running as VMs with VMware Fusion.

 This Kubernetes (K8s) cluster have one master and two worker nodes.
 Master node works as the control plane and the worker nodes runs the actual container(s).